 That little device is increasingly a traveler's go-to advisor.
 Consider that mobile accounts for 40% of visits to U.S. travel sites as of the first quarter of 2016.1 Add that to the growing number of people doing research on desktop (research sessions prior to booking grew 27% in 2015), and you've got a customer journey happening across devices and channels.2

-This new journey is made up of hundreds of micro-moments that ultimately shape travelers' preferences and decisions, from their final destination to the brands they choose to book.
+This new travel customer journey is made up of hundreds of micro-moments that ultimately shape travelers' preferences and decisions, from their final destination to the brands they choose to book.
 For travel marketers, we've identified four crucial travel moments to win: I-want-to-get-away moments, time-to-make-a-plan moments, let's-book-it moments, and can't-wait-to-explore moments.

 So, for the micro-moments you've identified to be there and be useful for, how do you know if you're actually showing up?
 Look at your share of intent.